-Road Commissioner 882-8220
+Road Commissioner (207) 882-8220

 ____F.
-Additional State Departments: Depending on the type of business you are starting, some inspections or permits may be required by State Departments.
-The State Fire Marshal may require safety inspections, construction review or specific permits.
-When dealing with a State road, and especially US Route 1, you may need to contact Maine DOT regarding entrance permits and other requirements.
-For electrical services at your business contact Central Maine Power.
+Additional State Departments: Depending on the type of business you are starting, other inspections or permits may be required.
+The State Fire Marshal may require safety inspections, construction review, or specific permits.
+When dealing with a State road, and especially US Route 1, you may need to contact Maine DOT regarding roadway entrance permits and other requirements.
+For electrical services at your business, contact Central Maine Power.

 CONTACT: